curityio/nginx-lua-phantom-token-plugin/README.md

 ## The Phantom Token Pattern

 The [Phantom Token Pattern](https://curity.io/resources/learn/phantom-token-pattern/) is a privacy preserving pattern in API security.\
-It ensures that access tokens returned to internet clients are kept confidential while also ensuring simple but secure API code.
+It ensures that access tokens returned to internet clients are kept confidential.\
+It also externalizes introspection and caching from APIs, to keep the API security code simple.

 ![Phantom Token Pattern](images/phantom-token-pattern.png)